rbms-bsc/DCRMR/_pages/Edition/Designation-of-edition.md

 >Example:
 ><CITE>[alpha chi] edition</CITE>

-<a name="3.22.35.2">3.22.35.2</a> If a designation of edition consists of one or more letters or numbers without accompanying words, or only words that convey numbers, supply an appropriate word in square brackets.
+<a name="3.22.35.2">3.22.35.2</a> If a designation of edition consists of one or more letters or numbers without accompanying words, or only words that convey numbers, supply an appropriate word in square brackets in the language and script of the [Title proper](/DCRMR/title/Title-proper/).
 If no appropriate word or abbreviation can be determined, or in cases of doubt, simply transcribe the statement as found.

 >Example:
 ><CITE>3e [édition]</CITE>